 Meditation doesn’t have to mean sitting on a special pillow with Native American flute music, incense, and candles (although that all does sound quite nice).
 Meditation can be anything.

 To meditate is to either listen to and acknowledge your mental chatter, or to quiet it.
 It can be doing yoga, it can be running, it can be doing the dishes, getting lost in a dance trance to techno music, it can be sitting criss-cross applesauce with Tibetan singing bowls and palo santo. . .
-Whatever it is, it is presence, and it is knowing thyself— essential to true, peaceful living.
+Whatever it is, it is your presence and it is knowing thyself — essential to true, peaceful living.